Why we started an airline during a pandemic

 "The passengers will have to pay for assigned seats, priority and baggage -- that you traditionally see with other low-cost operators."

-The name, Flyr, is a Norwegian word meaning "fly."
+The name, Flyr, is a Norwegian word meaning "flying."
 It was chosen, explains Wikstrøm Frislid, because the airline wants to focus on simplicity.

 On Flyr's mint-green hued website, there's a tab where you can register interest in recruitment.
 The airline is currently looking for Norwegian-based cabin crew and pilots, among other roles.